 Should I save my hotel address in Chinese?

 Yes.
-It helps with forms, taxis, and check-in.
+It helps with arrival forms, taxis, hotel check-in, and any later accommodation registration.

 Do I need my onward flight details?

-For many travelers, especially transit users, onward travel details are important to have ready.
+For many travelers, and especially for transit visa-free entry, onward travel details are important to have ready for both the airline and the border check.

 Can I use a booking app screenshot?

-Yes, but also save the Chinese address and phone number separately.
+Yes, but also save the Chinese address and phone number separately, and keep a printed backup in case your phone or data fails.

 What if my plans change?

-Keep the first night's confirmed accommodation clear and update your saved details.
+Keep the first night's confirmed accommodation clear for the arrival form, then update your saved address card for the rest of the trip.

 Should I print documents?